-U.S. Supreme Court Justice Ruth Bader Ginsburg led a remarkable life even before she was appointed to the country’s highest court in 1993, where she continues to sit.
+U.S. Supreme Court Justice Ruth Bader Ginsburg led a remarkable life even before she was appointed to the country’s highest court in 1993, where she sat until her death in 2020.

 More than three decades earlier, she graduated at the top of her class at law school but struggled to find a job in a man’s world.
 This roadblock prompted her to become a law professor and pursue her interest in gender equality with the American Civil Liberties Union.
 She would go on to become a lynchpin in the fight for women’s equality in America.

 In her late 60s, Ginsburg dealt with ageism head-on, refusing to step down so that a younger Democrat could replace her.
-Today, she continues to face ageist scrutiny about her capabilities, even after enduring cancer — twice — and recently recovering from a fall that resulted in three broken ribs.
+She faced an ageist scrutiny about her capabilities, even after enduring cancer — twice — and recovering from a fall that resulted in three broken ribs.

 “My senior colleague Justice John Paul Stevens, he stepped down when he was 90.
-So, I think I have at least five more years,” Ginsburg told CNN last year.
+So, I think I have at least five more years,” Ginsburg told CNN before she died..